Advisor and Student Responsibilities

 - Make appointments for advising sessions during regularly agreed upon office hours.

-- Notify the advisor or someone in the advisor’s office if it is impossible to keep appointments.
+- Notify the advisor or someone in the advisor's office if it is not possible to keep an appointment.

 - Be prepared for appointments during priority registration and/or registration: have the necessary forms, review the online Schedule of Classes, have some idea of the kind of courses and, if possible, alternates.